Affect, Emotion, and Feeling

 One connection to the idea of how affect can exist outside the realm of the discursive is the show Black Mirror.
 It’s about all of the awful things that humans will do with the capacity to have access to technology.
 One of the episodes is aligned with the work I do about a military unit fighting monsters in a Eastern European village.
 These soldiers are programmed to see these people as monsters, and they see these other human beings only in this way and exterminate them by following orders.
 We have been programmed by our media to have a capacity to react even before we see what the larger arrangement of people, bodies, and visible signifiers are.
 We have made ourselves into the ‘defenseless’ ones while producing a narrative in which the other is a violent, monstrous criminal.
 Those are the ways we have been programmed to see the other.
 The Hawhee piece also talks about the filmic as an ‘extra layer’ of affect that just gets deciphered as narrative -- often when we write about television and film, there is so much that goes into the visualization of media that has to match the narrative.
 If Plandemic was a rinky-dink video like those produced by Project Veritas, it wouldn’t have been taken seriously, but it’s documentary aesthetics bought it its credibility.

-With respect to individualism, I get to the idea that the way we think of the individual IS a narrative.
+The way we think of the individual IS a narrative.
 It is individualized only insofar as we narrate an individual reality.
 Erin Manning in Always More than One describes de-individuation that is relevant, because we go through a process when we are born by which our connection to our birthing parents is a one-body problem.
 There is no distinction between the parent and the child for the child.
 We go through a process by which we break off from the parent; we don’t start off as individuals.
 There’s a lot to say about how desire plays into individuation.
 There is one example of a migrant whose dream was to leave San Francisco and go to Disneyland.
 I read this as an instance of desire; any body in a space can be affected with desire.
 Being a body in a realm of desire pulls you in a range of directions; our different desires don’t have to be opposed to each other, but co-exist in my subjective creation of myself.
 Desire for statehood is similar, and can be described in terms of different ‘layers’ to produce a spectrum of desires.
 For example, they figure out how a star is composed by looking at the star trough a prism, and there are gaps in the UV spectrum that signify a particular element of the periodic table.
 These ‘bar codes’ are similar to humans -- we have a similar ‘rainbow spectrum’ barcode that signals a spectrum of desires.
 It doesn’t mean we are individuals -- it’s just that the multitudinous layers of desire lay on top of us.

 With regard to land, it’s certainly understudied.
 It seems to me there is room for theorizing affect as connectivity to the land.
 Environmental scholars tend to conceptualize land as a thing without breaking us from the ownership of land model.
 At the largest level, it is about containing people.
 The treaty of Guadalupe Hidalgo which ended the Mexican American War/Invasion of Mexico by the U.S., drew borders around highly populated land areas.
 The strategy was never about people but territory for extraction and enslavement that gets missed.
 If we think of land as a thing.

-AK: In talking about indigenous lands and the taking of land from Mexico.
 Can affect be a useful tool for thinking about reparation?

 When we talk about land in this sense, we are talking about a living thing.
 We are talking about super turbo powered settler economies that comprises part of the “settler situation.”
 Power isn’t just the words that we use, it’s also that we get to study a realm of affect that allows us to do the work on the words; we don’t always have the same ideas for the words.
 The words we assume work the same way for all of us work in vastly different ways for us.
 “Reparations” has its own connotations.
 We study the words that the children of slave traders use while their practices were rooted in exploitation, violence, and genocide.
 The words have never matched the actions.
 If you had to characterize what settler rhetoric is, it is the art of lying about everything so much so that it is a game to lie about what that world is.

-JB: what do you think is the role of movement in articulations of affect, feeling, and/or emotion?
+What do you think is the role of movement in articulations of affect, feeling, and/or emotion?
 This can be from your work or just generally.
 “Movement” is one of those words I always see with affect, kind of like “stickiness” or “capacity,” so it’s interesting to hear people’s take on it.

 Movement is everything to affect.
 The universe is composed of waves which are expressions of movement.
 A more concrete example: the Jurassic Park “it can’t see you when you don’t move.”
 We register not waveforms but changes in waveforms.
 From birth to death we have a trajectory, but we are really spinning around the sun, hit over and over again with stimuli.
 The way we make sense of all of that movement is part of our subjectivity.
 Politically this is also important.
 Manning questions identity politics in the sense that it has taken root in our country and in our field.
 If we take the notion of intensive movement (the micro-movements of our bodies, such as skin color) / extensive movement (moving from space to space); that alteration has a tremendous political capacity in our society.
 The most recognizable aspect of your body is your gait.
 You are unlikely to look for a familiar person based on what their appearance is but based on how they move.
 If we were to consider a movement politics rather than an identity politics, then we would understand the limits of subjectivity (say in terms of disability) in new and different ways.
 Movement politics might get us beyond what identity politics specifies as the available positions of subjectivity.
 People have migrated much longer than the ‘nation-state’ has existed.
 The ability for information, militaries, and people to mobilize at a moment’s notice is part of our life today; mobility and nationalism fits within these contexts as well.
 The desire to keep things static and encased, our desire to keep in a language-only world is part of the same desire.

-CB: Movement in the classroom, the positioning of people in a classroom is a way for teachers to identify them a certain way; if students are slouching, etc. then body posture is made into a reflection of their character or identity.
+Movement in the classroom, the positioning of people in a classroom is a way for teachers to identify them a certain way; if students are slouching, etc. then body posture is made into a reflection of their character or identity.

 This goes counter to a lot of what we have been taught.
 Even eye contact is ableist; its a mode of information processing for some people.
 We should see how the tension between stasis and movement can be theorized in a number of different ways.
 There is an idea of containment whereby citizenship was once about resources and goods; it’s always been about containment and restriction as defining features of freedom.
 The move to seal the borders and isolate the nation from its counterparts.
-Rigidification is a heterosexual and masculine rejection of outward movement of feeling -- it is a way of thinking of the hetero-masculinity of fascism.
+Rigidification is a heterosexual and masculine rejection of outward movement of feeling – it is a way of thinking of the hetero-masculinity of fascism.

 To be convicted is different from being convinced.
 It’s not about facts but about communicating belief.
 This is true to the extent that the best way we show our convictions is to go through scientific research and to provide it.
 For some reason that was replaced by a religious-evangelical conviction, in which one’s strong feeling is tantamount to replacing another evidence-based conviction.